Gwiz65/ShopAnvil/README.md

 - Shop Anvil features:
   - created just like a small anvil with either a hammer or mallet and 2.0kg of any metal.
   - only usable on ground and can be planted
-  -  can be used instead of small anvil in all recipes
+  -  can be used instead of small anvil in all crafting recipes